flipperdevices/flipperzero-firmware/README.md

 This program will interface the pwnagotchi with the flipper.
 This will be accomplished using custom code on the pwnagotchi's end to give the flipper simple rendering instructions over UART.

 ## Layout
-This project is broken down into two parts: pwn_zero and TBD
+This project is broken down into two parts: flipagotchi and pwnzero
 ```
 pwnagotchi-flipper
- |--> pwn_zero/
+ |--> flipagotchi/
- |--> TBD/
+ |--> pwnzero/
 ```
-- pwn_zero is the Flipper-side application
+- flipagotchi is the Flipper-side application
-- TBD is the pwnagotchi-side application
+- pwnzero is the pwnagotchi-side application

 ## Current state
 FUNCTIONALITY IS CURRENTLY IN DEVELOPMENT: IT IS INCOMPLETE!